Poland - Country Commercial Guide

 There are no barriers to conducting electronic commerce activities in Poland, but American companies should consider the EU’s strict personal data protection regulations and tax issues.
 Polish regulations are based on the European Union e-commerce rules.

-The Digital Markets Act (DMA) and the Digital Services Act (DSA) proposed by the EU Commission in December 2020 were politically approved by the EU on March 25 and April 23, 2022 respectively and are yet to be formally adopted by the EU co-legislators.
+The Digital Markets Act (DMA) and the Digital Services Act (DSA) proposed by the EU Commission in December 2020 were politically approved by the EU on March 25 and April 23, 2022, respectively.
 These regulations aim to create a safer and more open digital space for all users and ensures a level playing field for businesses.
 DMA regulates large online platforms acting as “gatekeepers” in digital markets while DSA address changes, particularly in relation to online intermediaries, such as online marketplaces, social networks, content-sharing platforms, app stores as well as online travel and accommodation platforms.

-Poland has already adopted some of EECC (EU Electronic Communications Code) provisions.
-The final act implementing the law is still in the legislative process and it is expected to enter into force in 2023.
-Poland is among 10 EU countries that the EU Commission has taken actions against for not fully incorporating the EECC into local regulations.
+Poland has already adopted some of the EECC (EU Electronic Communications Code) provisions.
+The final act implementing the law is predicted to enter into force sometime in 2023.

 Local eCommerce Business Service Provider Ecosystem

-The most popular e-commerce online shop and marketplace in Poland, in all product categories, is Allegro, with more than 30% of the market share and 20.4 million users.
-On its platform, Allegro currently hosts over 100,000 business sellers and offers its own retail lines.
+The most popular e-commerce online shop and marketplace in Poland, in all product categories, is Allegro, with more than 30 percent of the market share and 20.4 million users.
+Allegro currently hosts over 100,000 business sellers and offers its own retail lines on its platform.
 Since 2021, Allegro has been expanding its B2B operations, offering corporate customer discounts, rebates for large orders, and deferred payment terms.
 Allegro has been also building its base of international suppliers, although the offered support does not include VAT-related services.
 Instead, Allegro recommends outside service providers to handle these services.
 In early 2022, Allegro launched its international service tasking EU customers, which might also be attractive to U.S. suppliers.

-With 10.46 million users in 2021, AliExpress (an online retail service owned by the Alibaba Group) is the second most popular e-commerce platform in Poland, although it lost some of its appeal after the enforcement of e-commerce package in 2021.
-For years, buyers accepted long delivery terms and a lack of accountability for transactions because the products, usually shipped as low-cost, not taxable purchases, were exceptionally cheap.
+With 9.2 million users in 2022, AliExpress (an online retail service owned by the Alibaba Group) is the second most popular e-commerce platform in Poland, although it lost some of its appeal after the enforcement of e-commerce package in 2021.
+For years, buyers accepted long delivery terms and a lack of accountability for transactions because the products, usually shipped as low-cost, were exceptionally cheap and were not taxable.
 In 2021, AliExpress launched its fully functional Polish website and built its first logistics center in Poland.

 Amazon launched its long-expected, fully functional Polish platform Amazon.pl in March 2021.
-The company focuses on developing a base of local sellers, both for the internal market in Poland and for international markets.
+The company focuses on developing a base of local sellers, both for the internal Polish market and for international markets.
 Their logistics support for sellers is seen as Amazon’s strongest competitive advantage.
 In October 2021, the company launched its Prime Service in Poland, which challenges other suppliers and is seen as a path to accelerate the development of its customer base.
-So far, the number users of Amazon platform has been growing organically.
-With approximately 7,000 users in the first quarter of 2022, Amazon has yet to advance to the top ten largest e-commerce platforms in Poland.
+So far, the number of users of the Amazon platform has been growing organically.
+With approximately 9,000 users in the last quarter of 2022, Amazon has yet to advance to the top ten largest e-commerce platforms in Poland.

-The competitive e-commerce landscape of marketplaces is likely to evolve in 2022 and the next few years.
-Singaporean Shopee entered Poland in autumn 2021, launching its shopee.pl, and Polish company Comarch plans to launch a new platform in late 2022.
+The competitive e-commerce landscape of marketplaces is likely to evolve in 2023 and the next few years.
+Polish company Comarch launched its new platform wszystko.pl in 2023.

 In general, smaller e-commerce platforms in Poland are eager to work with foreign suppliers and sell their products online.
 Nevertheless, many limit their suppliers to European sources, especially after the new e-commerce rules were introduced on July 1, 2021.
 Small companies have limited experience in dealing with suppliers from the United States and usually provide limited logistic support, if any.

-Approximately 30% of Poland’s e-commerce companies outsource their logistical operations.
+Approximately 30 percent of Poland’s e-commerce companies outsource their logistical operations.
 In addition to large international logistic companies, there are many local specialized providers serving the e-commerce market, including consulting, logistics, digital marketing, and other e-commerce-related services.
 A list of business service providers is available on request.

 Useful contacts in Poland: